Azure/AzureDataLake/docs/Release_Notes/2018/2018_Spring/USQL_Release_Notes_2018_Spring.md

 | `FILE.CREATED()` | `DateTime?` | Returns the file's creation time stamp in UTC-0 timezone. |
 | `FILE.LENGTH()` | `long?` | Returns the file's size in bytes. |

-The `EXTRACT` expression's schema definition needs to contain at least one non virtual column.
+The `EXTRACT` expression's schema definition needs to contain at least one non-virtual, non-computed column.

 _Note:_ These functions are modeled after the file intrinsic functions, but are taking implicit context from the `EXTRACT` expression's file set.